 The Church, by appropriate action, shall have authority to change said principal office from one location to another within San Diego County.

-Amendments to this constitution may be made at any Annual Business Meeting of the Church by a two-thirds majority of votes cast, when said proposed amendments have been presented in written form and discussed at a business meeting at least three months prior to the time of its adoption.
+Amendments to this constitution may be made at any congregational meeting of the Church by a two-thirds majority of votes cast, when said proposed amendments have been presented in written form and discussed at a congregational meeting at least three months prior to the time of its adoption.
 Voting shall be done by closed ballot.